yxleong/ExcelShiftScheduler/README.md

 ## Features

-- Generate monthly calendars with shifts scheduled and checkboxes.
+- **Generate Monthly Calendars**: Automatically creates monthly calendars with scheduled shifts and checkboxes for cleaning tasks.
-- Automatically update the current date to red color daily.
+- **Dynamic Date Coloring**: Updates the current date to red color daily, ensuring easy identification and tracking of the present day in the calendar.
-- Send LINE notification every Saturday.
+- **Scheduled LINE Notifications**: Sends LINE notifications every Saturday to remind users of their cleaning tasks.
+- **Simple Feedback Mechanism**: Promotes effective communication and enables users to share thoughts on cleaning results.

 ## Demo